Christmas has now come and gone.

 Today’s holiday tip?
 Be prepared for the depression, anxiety, and other surprising emotions that can follow Christmas, holidays, anniversaries, and other big life events…and come up with a plan for relaxation and how to best get through those times.

 Many grievers will feel relieved that Christmas is now behind them, while others are confused why they now suddenly feel worse.

-Depending on how big the aftermath and crash of feelings was, the feelings that accompany big events can take you by surprise and even be alarming.
+Depending on how big the aftermath was, the feelings that accompany big events can take you by surprise and throw you for a loop.

-Always be kind to yourself, as well as compassionate and patient with yourself, too.
+Always be kind to your heart, as well as compassionate and patient with yourself.
 Realize you’re not alone and what you’re feeling is normal.